jasonbot/weblog/content/weblog/vignettes.md

 Whenever I'm threatened with a good time and someone proclaims "this is it for you" all that happens is my job becomes more annoying.
 Haven't gotten the sweet release of extinction quite yet.

+# The Time Computing Changed Forever and Everyone Who Didn't Move Got Left Behind

+Around 1993 or so was the advent of the "Multimedia Age."
+Multimedia was the buzzword.
+Software has to be _multimedia ready_.
+Education had to teach children to be ready for _the multimedia age_.
+If your tool, however inappropriate as it was, did not have multimedia features, you were going to be left behind.
+You _needed_ a video guide.
+You _needed_ to be on CD-ROM.
+This is just the new normal.

+"Multimedia" just means "sound and video."
+We had a high concept term for a very direct, low concept concept.

+And the multimedia boom fizzled out.
+It became boring.
+Nobody is impressed by a video on a website and nobody thinks less of a website that doesn't use sound and video if it's not appropriate.
+You pop a `<video />` tag in your HTML and your job is done.
+The amazing thing became mundane.
+The dream of "multimedia" became commonplace and everyone just accepted it as normal.
+I'm not aware of any industries that collapsed dramatically due to multimedia.
+Nobody really reskilled.
+Video editing is still a pretty rare skill, and we don't commonly have sound engineers working on the audio UX of software products.

 # The Death of Software Engineering as a Profession: Again

-In 2000 a coworker took me aside and showed me his brand-new copy of the IntelliJ IDE.
+In 2000 a coworker took me aside and showed me his brand-new copy of IntelliJ IDE.
 "It's over for us," he said, "this thing makes it so programmers aren't strictly necessary, like one person can operate this tool and they can lay the rest of us off."

-I was pretty awestruck, he got some pretty good autocomplete right in the IDE.
-Without having to have a separate JavaDocs window open to the side, and without having to keep the docs in sync with what he was doing.
+I was pretty awestruck, he got some amazing autocomplete right in the IDE.
+Without having to have a separate JavaDocs window open to the side, and without having to manually open the page for the class he needed documentation on, it just was there inline.
 It gave him feedback before the compile cycle on a bunch of issues that you normally don't see until build.
-That was a nice bit of preventative work.
+That was a nice bit of preventative work and seemed to have the potential to keep a developer in flow longer.

 And then he showed me the killer feature "that's going to get us all out of a job:" the refactoring tools.